envygeeks/jekyll-assets/README.md

   #
   cachebust: hard
   #
-  # Whenever or not cache compiled assets (enabled by default).
+  # Whenever or not cache compiled assets (disabled by default).
-  # Caching significantly improves compilation performance, but you might need
-  # clean it up time after time with `jekyll assets:cleanup` command.
+  # See `Compilation Cache` section of README for details.
   #
-  cache_assets: true
+  cache_assets: false
   #
   # Specifies list of MIME types that needs to have gzipped versions.
   # You can set it to `false` to disable gzipping.
 Only javascripts and